 - I took off work a couple of Friday’s to fit in long rides on weekends we went to the lake (which JMR thinks is ridiculous :)).

 Ok, so I started this post on Tuesday (8/18) and now I take everything I said back.
 The last week of training was awful!
 Every workout was a challenge to get done and I was soooo tired.
 By Friday I just wanted to sleep all day.
 I was dreading my long ride on Saturday and it turns out, I had a reason to: it was awful.
 Rain and unfun hills.
 And blisters.
 All I can say is *thankgoodness* that the taper has started because I don’t think I could manage another week with a heavy load.
 My emotions were out of control over the weekend.
 Poor JMR.
 I’m also a walking disaster.
-I am more accident prone that I think I’ve ever been.
+I am more accident prone that I think I’ve ever been (more on that later).

 Monday – Rest Day.
 This is when I felt a little fatigued from the run on Sunday but other than that, not too bad.